 What is DUI?

 DUI is an acronym for Driving Under the Influence.
-It is commonly referred to as “drunk driving” since it signifies the operating a motor vehicle with a blood alcohol content above the legal limits set by your local and state governments, but DUI is not limited to alcohol.
-The City of Wichita also has a DUI – Drugs ordinance which relates to Driving Under the Influence of both illegal and misused prescription medications.
+It is commonly referred to as “drunk driving” since it signifies the operating a motor vehicle with a blood alcohol content above the legal limits, but DUI is not limited to alcohol.
+Driving under the influence of illegal both illegal drugs and misused prescription medications is illegal.

 DUI Victims Center of Kansas